Cauliflower with Parsley-Pecan Breadcrumbs

 - 1 medium cauliflower, cut into bite-sized florets

-- 1/4 cup sun-dried tomato strips, oil-cured (well drained) or not, optional
+- 1/4 cup sun-dried tomato strips (preferably not oil-cured

 - Salt and freshly ground pepper to taste

-Tear the bread into a few pieces and place in a food processor along with the pecans, parsley (f you rinse the parsley, make sure it’s completely dry before adding), and paprika.
+Tear the bread into a few pieces and place in a food processor along with the pecans, parsley (make sure rinsed parsley is completely dry before adding), and paprika.
 Pulse on and off until the entire mixture is reduced to even, coarse crumbs.

 Place the cauliflower florets in a skillet with just enough water to keep the bottom moist.
 Cover and steam over medium heat until tender-crisp.

-Drizzle in the oil, stir quickly, and raise the heat to medium high.
+Drizzle in the oil, stir, and raise the heat to medium high.
 Cook, stirring frequently for 2 to 3 minutes longer, or until the caulflower is touched here and there with light brown spots.

 Remove from the heat and stir in the dried tomatoes if using them.
 Season with salt and pepper.
 You can either transfer to a serving dish and sprinkle evenly with the crumbs, or sprinkle the crumbs over the cauliflower in the pan and serve.